Cross-Domain-Interoperability-Framework/cdif-core/README.md

 - Examples are valid schema.org JSON-LD that document actual data.

 - Templates are typically JSON_LD docs with explanatory text for the content of the keys in the JSON doc.
 The templates are  serialised in [JSON-LD](https://www.w3.org/TR/json-ld11/) using the [schema.org](https://schema.org/) vocabulary.
-[JSON Schema](https://json-schema.org/specification) or [SHACL](https://www.w3.org/TR/shacl/)/[SHEX](https://github.com/shexSpec/shex/wiki/ShEx) rule sets might also be provided for validation.

-- Validation folder contains JSON schema, SHACL rule sets or similar docs that can be used to validate JSON-LD following recommendations.
+- Validation folder contains [JSON Schema](https://json-schema.org/specification), [SHACL](https://www.w3.org/TR/shacl/)/[SHEX](https://github.com/shexSpec/shex/wiki/ShEx) rule sets or other artifacts provided to validate JSON-LD following recommendations.

 Workflow:
 to contribute, you'll need to